DecisionsDev/decisions-on-spark/metering/README.md

 ![Metering architecture](../docs/images/decision_metering_spark_1.png "Metering architecture")

 When running an application that runs one or several rule based decision services in your Spark cluster you basically capture the number of decisions.
 You typically apply a count on your RDD or dataset of automated decisions.

-You then use the DecisionMetering & DecisionMeteringReport helper classes to track this number of decisions made and write it on the driver local file system, or other file system.
-The requirement is to have an ILMT agent scanning this file system to report the usage.
+You then use the DecisionMetering & DecisionMeteringReport helper classes as integared in the sample code to track the number of decisions made and write it by default on the driver local file system.
+Each decision set usage is written into an ILMT slmtag file.
+The solution requires to have an ILMT agent scanning the file system where you write the slmtag file to report the usage for IBM compliance.

+You can change the file system for the writing, or automate a copy of the slmtag file to another file system outside of the big data IT.
+In all cases the smltag file has to be scanned by an ILMT agent.

 ### Usage metering
 The helper code is provided in the simple app project.
 It includes a DecisionMeteringService class responsible for metering the decision automation usage made in the grid.